-With a population of approximately 6,500, Ellettsville is best known for is its home town atmosphere, where friends are always friends and neighbors always are willing to help neighbors.
+With a population of approximately 6,677, Ellettsville is best known for is its hometown atmosphere, where friends are always friends and neighbors always are willing to help neighbors.
 Yet, it is technologically up-to-date and bustling with new business and residential areas.
-Its population has grown over 50% since 1990 and is projected to grow over 17% by 2014.
-It is served by a local fiber optic network, a state-of-the-art sewage treatment plant, and two state highways, making it an ideal place to live, work and grow a business.
+Its population has grown over 97% since 1990.
+It is served by a local fiber-optic network, a state-of-the-art sewage treatment plant, and two state highways, making it an ideal place to live, work and grow a business.

 Situated only 7 miles from Bloomington, the seat for Monroe County, Ellettsville is close to Indiana University, Ivy Tech Community College, and Lake Monroe, the largest lake in Indiana.
 Ellettsville is only 8 miles from Indiana’s first state park, McCormick’s Creek, featuring the Canyon Inn.
 There are abundant opportunities nearby for recreation, art, entertainment and shopping.

 Ellettsville is served by Indiana University Health, the only nationally recognized health care system in Indiana.
 IU Health’s Bloomington Hospital has 24-hour emergency service with a hospital ambulance stationed at the Ellettsville Fire Department.
 Many medical practitioners have ofices in Ellettsville for convenient access to all medical services.
 Richland-Bean Blossom Community School Corporation is a strong community asset with primary, intermediate, middle, and high schools.